defactor-com/documentation/docs/engage/front-end-ui/governance.md

 sidebar_position: 3
 ---

-The governance module on Engage enables token holders to steer the direction of the Defactor ecosystem by voting on key proposals directly on-chain.
+The governance module enables decentralized decision-making by allowing token holders to vote on proposals that influence the strategic and operational direction of a project.
+Integrated within the Engage platform, it provides a structured and transparent mechanism to facilitate protocol evolution, parameter updates, treasury actions, and other community-driven changes.

+Governance functionality relies on token-weighted voting, with voting power determined through a snapshot mechanism.
+This approach captures token balances at a specific block height to ensure fairness and prevent manipulation.
+Proposals include detailed metadata such as voting thresholds, durations, and quorum requirements, allowing for consistent and auditable decision-making processes.

+Designed for flexibility, the governance module is compatible with any ERC-20 governance-enabled token.
+It can be integrated across a wide range of DeFi, DAO, or real-world asset ecosystems where decentralized coordination is essential.

+An example instance of the governance interface is available at the [Engage Platform Demo](https://sharingblock-engage.defactor.dev/governance), which illustrates real-time voting, proposal tracking, and snapshot-based logic in action.

 ## Core Functionality

 - **Submit proposals** for new initiatives or upgrades.
-- **Vote on proposals** using $FACTR token weight.
+- **Vote on proposals** using token weight.
 - **View voting history** and proposal details.
 - **Snapshot-based system** to calculate voting power.